 When it comes down to children, similarly to adults, we need to check their weight in comparison to their height or their BMI.

 I will discuss below the cases for children above the age of 2.
 For children above the age of 2, we need to get the BMI, and then plot it according to their age.
 This is an additional step to how we do the BMI for adults.

 It's very important to note that most pediatric clinics will unfortunately forget to plot the BMI for the child's age.
-The easiest way to calculate the BMI for age and to know if your child's weight is healthy, overweight, underweight or obese.
-Is to plug in their data into there CDC calculator.
+The easiest way to calculate the BMI for age and to know if your child's weight is healthy, overweight, underweight or obese, is to plug in their data into the CDC calculator.

 Mirna, as a nutritionist for children and adults, should the parents be as concerned if their child is overweight as if they were an adult?
 So what if the child's weight is overweight?
 Or obese?
 Don't they just lose the excess weight over time as they grow taller?

 Unfortunately, it is a misconception that most kids will lose the excess body weight as they get taller.
 According to Harvard, Research shows us that overweight children become overweight adults.
 When a child is consistently taking in higher calories than their body needs, they will continue to do so unless they is intervention during this period.